zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 I also talk about “unsubscribing” to newsletters. “ To unsubscribe” (unsubscribe) is to remove your name and email address from a compan y’s or organization’s email list.
 The opposite of “unsubscribe” is “subsc ribe,” which is to sign up, or to give your information to an organization or company , allowing that organization or company to send you emails about its activities.
 “To unsubscribe” is the opposite.
 It means to get off of those lists, essen tially.

 I finish by saying that “when I’m done” – when I’m finished – “and I look at the clock, I’m often surprised at how much time I’ve sp ent processing email.
 That’s time I could have been spending working on my Celin e Dion impression.”
-An “impression” is an imitation – when someone tries t o sound like another person, usually a famous person.
+An “impression” is an imitation – when someone tries to sound like another person, usually a famous person.
 I then sing a few lines fr om a famous song by Celine Dion in what is almost certainly the worst impressi on of Ms. Dion in the world.

 Now let’s listen to the story, this time at a norma l speed.